docker/docs/docker-for-aws/index.md

 ### Configuration

-Docker for AWS is installed with a CloudFormation template that configures Docker in swarm-mode, running on instances backed custom AMIs.
+Docker for AWS is installed with a CloudFormation template that configures Docker in swarm mode, running on instances backed by custom AMIs.
 There are two ways you can deploy Docker for AWS.
 You can use the AWS Management Console (browser based), or use the AWS CLI.
 Both have the following configuration options.